MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-customization.md

 ## Create or edit a custom view

 The following steps use work order as an example.
 You can use these steps to create or edit a custom view for bookings by searching for bookable resource booking.
+To select from existing views, see [Select a public or custom view.](#select-a-public-or-custom-view)

 1. From your Teams Field Service **Home** page, select **Settings**, then **Customize views**.